uchuhimo/konf/README.md

 HOCON/JSON/properties/TOML/XML/YAML source can be loaded from a variety of input format.
 Use properties source as example:

-- From file: `config.withSourceFrom.properties.file("/path/to/file")`
+- From file: `config.from.properties.file("/path/to/file")`
-- From watched file: `config.withSourceFrom.properties.watchFile("/path/to/file", 100, TimeUnit.MILLISECONDS)`
+- From watched file: `config.from.properties.watchFile("/path/to/file", 100, TimeUnit.MILLISECONDS)`
-- From string: `config.withSourceFrom.properties.string("server.port = 8080")`
+- From string: `config.from.properties.string("server.port = 8080")`
-- From URL: `config.withSourceFrom.properties.url("http://localhost:8080/source.properties")`
+- From URL: `config.from.properties.url("http://localhost:8080/source.properties")`
-- From watched URL: `config.withSourceFrom.properties.watchUrl("http://localhost:8080/source.properties", 1, TimeUnit.MINUTES)`
+- From watched URL: `config.from.properties.watchUrl("http://localhost:8080/source.properties", 1, TimeUnit.MINUTES)`
-- From Git repository: `config.withSourceFrom.properties.git("https://github.com/uchuhimo/konf.git", "/path/to/source.properties", branch = "dev")`
+- From Git repository: `config.from.properties.git("https://github.com/uchuhimo/konf.git", "/path/to/source.properties", branch = "dev")`
-- From watched Git repository: `config.withSourceFrom.properties.watchGit("https://github.com/uchuhimo/konf.git", "/path/to/source.properties", period = 1, unit = TimeUnit.MINUTES)`
+- From watched Git repository: `config.from.properties.watchGit("https://github.com/uchuhimo/konf.git", "/path/to/source.properties", period = 1, unit = TimeUnit.MINUTES)`
-- From resource: `config.withSourceFrom.properties.resource("source.properties")`
+- From resource: `config.from.properties.resource("source.properties")`
-- From reader: `config.withSourceFrom.properties.reader(reader)`
+- From reader: `config.from.properties.reader(reader)`
-- From input stream: `config.withSourceFrom.properties.inputStream(inputStream)`
+- From input stream: `config.from.properties.inputStream(inputStream)`
-- From byte array: `config.withSourceFrom.properties.bytes(bytes)`
+- From byte array: `config.from.properties.bytes(bytes)`
-- From portion of byte array: `config.withSourceFrom.properties.bytes(bytes, 1, 12)`
+- From portion of byte array: `config.from.properties.bytes(bytes, 1, 12)`

 If source is from file, file extension can be auto detected.
-Thus, you can use `config.withSourceFrom.file("/path/to/source.json")` instead of `config.withSourceFrom.json.file("/path/to/source.json")`, or use `config.withSourceFrom.watchFile("/path/to/source.json")` instead of `config.withSourceFrom.json.watchFile("/path/to/source.json")`.
-Source from URL also support auto-detected extension (use `config.withSourceFrom.url` or `config.withSourceFrom.watchUrl`).
+Thus, you can use `config.from.file("/path/to/source.json")` instead of `config.from.json.file("/path/to/source.json")`, or use `config.from.watchFile("/path/to/source.json")` instead of `config.from.json.watchFile("/path/to/source.json")`.
+Source from URL also support auto-detected extension (use `config.from.url` or `config.from.watchUrl`).
 The following file extensions can be supported:

 | Type | Extension |
 | - | - |